Psalm 30

 Notes

-The final section is a burst of transformation language.
-The verb הָפַכְתָּ ("you turned, you overturned") is from the root הָפַךְ, used for dramatic reversals -- the same verb describes God overturning Sodom and Gomorrah (Genesis 19:25) and turning the sea into dry land (Psalm 66:6).
+The final section erupts in transformation language.
+The verb הָפַכְתָּ ("you turned, you overturned") is from the root הָפַךְ, used for dramatic reversals —the same verb describes God overturning Sodom and Gomorrah (Genesis 19:25) and turning the sea into dry land (Psalm 66:6).
 God does not merely ease David's mourning; he completely overturns it, replacing it with its opposite.
-The word מִסְפְּדִי ("my mourning") refers specifically to the loud wailing of a funeral lament, while מָחוֹל ("dancing") refers to festive, celebratory dance -- often associated with victory celebrations (Exodus 15:20, Judges 11:34, 1 Samuel 18:6).
+The word מִסְפְּדִי ("my mourning") refers specifically to the loud wailing of a funeral lament, while מָחוֹל ("dancing") refers to festive, celebratory dance —often associated with victory celebrations (Exodus 15:20, Judges 11:34, 1 Samuel 18:6).

-The image of clothing change is powerful: פִּתַּחְתָּ שַׂקִּי -- literally "you opened my sackcloth," meaning God loosened or removed the rough garment of mourning.
+The clothing imagery is vivid: פִּתַּחְתָּ שַׂקִּי — literally "you opened my sackcloth," meaning God loosened or removed the rough garment of mourning.
 Sackcloth was coarse goat-hair fabric worn against the skin as a sign of grief, repentance, or distress.
 In its place, God וַתְּאַזְּרֵנִי שִׂמְחָה ("girded me with joy").
-The verb אָזַר ("to gird, to belt") is a dressing term -- one girds oneself with a belt or sash to prepare for action.
-Joy is not merely felt but worn like a garment, wrapped around the body as sackcloth once was.
+The verb אָזַר ("to gird, to belt") is a dressing word — one girds oneself with a belt or sash to prepare for action.
+Joy is not merely felt but worn, wrapped around the body where sackcloth once chafed.
 This image is echoed in Isaiah 61:3, where God gives "a garment of praise instead of a spirit of despair."

 The psalm closes with a vow: לְעוֹלָם אוֹדֶךָּ ("forever I will give you thanks").
 This echoes the misguided "forever" of verse 6 ("I will never be shaken") but redirects it.
 The permanence David once attributed to his own security he now attributes to his gratitude.
 The psalm thus traces a full arc: from false confidence in self to true confidence in God, from complacent silence to eternal praise.